 "T" following a distance indicates the race is scheduled to be run on a turf course.
-All other races are run on a different surface.
+Races with no surface indicated are run on dirt.

 "awt" following a distance indicates the race is scheduled to be run on an all weather track.
-All other races are run on a different surface.